isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 Furthermore, the network produces an output through a similar process with weighted sums being used to find the predicted values.
-Since the actual value is already known, the difference between the estimation and actual value is known as the error.
+Since the actual value is already known, the difference between the estimation and the actual value is known as the error.
 Its formula is:

 $$e_{j} = \ d_{j} - \ y_{j}$$